mzahorui/notes/notes.md

 ## tmux
 bind n split-window -h "note" // keybind shorcut run command in a new pane

+bind n split-window -h "zsh -ic note" // keybind shortcut run command in a new pane and stay in it; The -i flag makes zsh run as an interactive shell (loading .zshrc), and -c note executes your function.

 tmux source-file ~/.tmux.conf // source reload tmux config

 ## dif